zepto-lang/minitest/README.md

 # minitest

 A minimal test library for zepto.
-It is in early alphae
+It is in early alpha.

 # Usage